-For antique and vintage clock repair having a selection of good quality tools is absolutely essential.
+For antique and vintage clock repair having a selection of quality tools is absolutely essential.

-I am not a formally trained clock-maker but as avid enthusiast and a keen learner over the past 5 years I have been steadily building my knowledge of clock repair.
-During that time I have invested in a number of tools and pieces of equipment.
+As an avid enthusiast and a keen learner over the past 7 years, I have been steadily building my knowledge of clock repair and with it a selection of essential clock tools.

 Part I of this two-part series describes the basic tools for those just starting out.
-The tools/equipment that are described here are for the more advanced hobbyist/amateur horologist.
+The tools/equipment described here are for the more advanced hobbyist/amateur horologist.

 Some folks bush by hand and I applaud them for their patience and skill.
 I chose a bushing machine

 Ultrasonic Cleaner: This Harbor Freight special will do for now but it is so low powered that a newer, more powerful machine is on the horizon.
-It cleans but it does not perform as well as better quality machines and it has a limited capacity.
+It does not perform as well as better quality machines and it has a limited load capacity.
 An eight minute limit for each cycle means that several cycles are required to properly clean clock parts.
-It is a start, nonetheless.
+It is a start.

 Spring winder: An essential tool.
-Taking a clock apart includes servicing the mainsprings.
-Mainsprings must be inspected for breaks, cracks and splits, cleaned of old oil and rust and lubricated prior to re-installing them into the movement.
-There are those that say that any rust on a spring means that it should be replaced.
-You be the judge.
+Disassembling clock movement also includes servicing the mainsprings.
+Mainsprings must be inspected for breaks, cracks and splits, cleaned of old oil and rust (as long as there is not too much rust) and lubricated prior to re-installing them into the movement.
+Too much rust and they should be discarded.
 I generally do not replace springs in a movement unless they are quite set, or have breaks or cracks.
 I have found that the steel in the original movement is better quality than can be found today.
 Mounting the spring winder on a piece of hardwood provides a stable tool and allows it to be clamped to a work-desk.

 The machine can be bought separately or with a set of cutters and other hardware (above).
-There are stories of the cutters lasting 15 years or more from clock-makers who use them regularly.
-Of course, you must also have an assortment of correctly sized brass bushings that you purchase separately from any clock supply house.
+The cutters can last 15 years or more.
+Of course, you must also have an assortment of correctly sized brass bushings that are purchased separately from any clock supply house.

 To operate, a correct size cutter is placed in the bottom end of the steel shaft, holes are cut after which the new bushings are punched in place with a hammer head fitted to the shaft.